deviodigital/download-renewals-for-woocommerce/README.txt

 3. Product prices are automatically updated if customer already purchased the product

 == Changelog ==

+= 1.0.1 =
+*   Added `drwc_add_renewal_metadata_to_order` function to add renewal metadata to WooComerce order data in `includes/drwc-core-functions.php`
+*   Added `drwc_orders_with_download_renewals` helper function in `includes/drwc-core-functions.php`
+*   Updated text string for localization throughout multiple files in the plugin
+*   Updated the `Download_Renewals_For_WooCommerce` class name throughout multiple files in the plugin
+*   General code cleanup throughout multiple files in the plugin

 = 1.0 =
 *   Initial release